frankko/Artboard-Tools/README.md

 Contains four plugins:

-## Select Prev Artboard ( ctrl+[ ), Select Next Artboard ( ctrl+] )

-Selects the previous artboard in the layer list or selects the next artboard in the layer list and zooms that artboard to fit, depending on which you invoke.

-If no artboard (or a layer within an artboard) is selected, Prev will select the last (top-most) artboard in the layer list, Next the first (bottom-most) artboard.

 ## Arrange Artboards ( cmd+ctrl+1 )

 Selects all artboards and arranges them in a grid.
 Like so: